BPplays/localize.nvim/README.md

 # concepts
 banks:  <br>
 banks are groups of localizations by usage usually your plugin's name  <br>
-for example if you have a plugin `statusline` you might make a bank with name 'statusline'
+for example if you have a plugin `my_cool_statusline` you might make a bank with name 'my_cool_statusline'

 helpers:  <br>
-helpers are optional parts added to the source words inside <> 'normal\<mode\>' would mean normal as in normal mode but the localized string should reflect the shortening without the helper,  <br>
+helpers are optional parts added to the source words inside <> 'normal\<vim mode\>' would mean normal as in normal mode but the localized string should reflect the shortening without the helper,  <br>
-for example 'normal\<mode\>' should not be localized to the language equal of 'normal mode' instead it should be just 'normal', the same kind of 'normal' you would use in saying 'normal mode'
+for example 'normal\<vim mode\>' should *not* be localized to the language equal of 'normal mode' instead it should be just 'normal', the same kind of 'normal' you would use in saying 'normal mode'

 # usage
 start by using